stringtree/hath/README.md

 # hath

-"_For he that **hath**_, _to him shall be given_" (Mark 4:25, KJV)

-**hath** is a unit test framework which is just regular Javascript code.
+**hath** is a unit test framework, designed for Test-Driven Development.

+**hath** is small (one source file of around 100 lines) and has no dependencies so it won't bloat your project, yet it still includes a test runner, basic asserts, a convenience method for simpler test suite definitions, and easy control of output format and destination.

 * You don't need  a special test runner, just _**node** your-test-file_.
 * There's no "magic" behaviour: no names are special, no folders are scanned.
 * Uses no fancy version-specific features, tested as far back as node 0.10
-* You can call any combination of single tests or groups of tests from your own code, or from other tests.
+* You decide which combinations of single tests or groups of tests are run.
-* Which tests to run are defined in ordinary code using simple JavaScript data structures and 'require'
+* Tests to run are defined in ordinary code using simple JavaScript data structures and 'require'
 * Tests are run in the sequence they are supplied, even if they are asynchronous _(as long as they call the supplied callback when finished)_

-**hath** is small (one source file of around 100 lines) and has no dependencies so it won't bloat your project, yet it still includes a test runner, basic asserts, a convenience method for simpler test suite definitions, and easy control of output format and destination.

 ## Usage Example
 ```js